MengchenZu/AWS-cognito-user-case-implementation/use case7/README.md

 Open the 'index.html'

-Input the username and password
+Input the username, password and the attribute name you want to delete

 Press submit and check the console